dg-demers/busyppp/README.md

 containing spaces, such as a --user-agent option, should be enclosed in single-quotes like this,
   '--user-agent="Mozilla/5.0 (Windows NT 10.0; WOW64; rv:45.0) Gecko/20100101 Firefox/45.0"'

-Also, any line of the file that is blank or starts with a hash mark (#) is not given to wget for downloading by busyppp.
+Also, any line of the download list file, or any item in the download list argument after the first one (remember the first item in a download list argument must start with http://..., https://..., ftp://..., or ftps://...), that is blank or starts with a hash mark (#) is not given to wget for downloading by busyppp.

-And in both cases the URL plus wget option items may include an optional terminal comment enclosed in square brackets that is ignored by wget, like
+And in both cases the URL plus wget option items may include an optional terminal comment enclosed in square brackets that is ignored by wget.
+Like this:
   --limit-rate=1k http://people.au/apackage.deb  [optional comment]

 #####  Overwriting the Download List File  #####
 Recall that for a download list file any line that is blank or that starts with a hash mark (#) is ignored by busyppp (and wget).
-Busyppp will overwrite each non-blank and non-hash mark (#) commented line of this file according the success or not of its attempt to download the file from the URL in the line.
+Busyppp will overwrite each non-blank and non-hash mark (#) commented line of this file according the success or not of its attempt to download the file from the URL in the line according to the following scheme:

   If wget was able to finish downloading the file, busyppp prepends #D followed by a space to the line containing it.
   But if wget's attempt to a download the file produces a wget-specific error, busyppp prepends #E, a space, then the wget error code, and finally a space to the line containing the file's URL.
   No changes are made to the line if busyppp (and wget) were stopped mid-download by pressing CTRL+C.

-Upon termination busyppp writes, using the same codes, a report of the download results to both the terminal window and the file wget-log.
-It does this for both a download list file and a download list argument.
+Then, upon termination, busyppp writes, using the same coding scheme, a report of the download results to both the terminal window and the file wget-log.
+This is a consecutively numbered, double-spaced list.
+Actually, busyppp does this for both a download list file and a download list argument.

 #####  Busyppp's Exit/Error Codes and Stopping with CTRL+C  #####